spereira15/readme-generator/README.md

 ## Installation

-To use the README Generator, follow these steps:
+To install the README Generator, follow these steps:

 1. Clone the repository to your local machine.